Consumer Invoicing (Sweden)

 FUI (Faktura Utställar Identitet)

-FUI is a unique to each sender and it is formed by the following information:
+FUI is unique to each sender and it is formed by the following information:

 - Organisationsnummer 12 digits